 “[A] game about a film about an art piece about a hotel. […] What is gained and what is lost when two incompatible mediums collide?”

-Hotels are interesting places, something in-between.
-Not quite a home, but more than a shelter.
-A building with dozens of identical rooms, which always get reset to their default state, after they have been used.
-A hotel room is nearly always a room without a remarkable past, because they get cleaned and re-arranged.
+Hotels are interesting places, something in-between: Not quite a home, but more than a shelter.
+A building with dozens of nearly identical rooms, which always get reset to their default state after they have been used.
+A hotel room is nearly always a room without a remarkable past, because they get cleaned and rearranged.
 Hundreds of strangers stayed in them before your arrival, and another hundred will follow after you.
 All of you will have a very similar experience in them.
 What a weird thought.
-But what exactly is your role as a hotel guest in relation to this rooms?
+But what exactly is your role as a hotel guest in relation to these rooms?
 You become a ghuest.
-Ghuest is a portmanteau word, created as a combination of ‘ghost’ and ‘guest’.
-“What distinguishes a ghuest from a ghost or a guest?”, you might ask – and the developers of “Definition of a Ghuest” provide the answer in an extra file on the itch.io game page as well as in a blog entry:
+Ghuest is a portmanteau word, the combination of ‘ghost’ and ‘guest’.
+“What is the difference between a ghuest and a ghost, between a ghuest and a guest?”, you might ask now.
+The developers of “Definition of a Ghuest” provide the answer in an extra file on the itch.io game page as well as in a blog entry:

 This definition alone raised up many questions and thoughts in me.
-I find the term overly fascinating and fitting, I tried to recall my few hotel experiences and I must admit, that this definition feels pretty accurate to me.
+I find the term overly fascinating and fitting, I tried to recall my few hotel experiences and I must admit, that this definition felt very accurate.

-“But wait… So you are recommending a jam game just because of a clever term?”, you might ask now.
+“You recommend a jam game just because it features a clever term?”, you might ask now.
 No, of course not.
-It’s because of the intriguing medial ‘double structure’ of it.
-In “Definition of a Ghuest” you will be put in two roles at the same time: On the one side, you are part of the audience of a shown movie and need to talk with your partner about it, on the other side you are the ‘protagonist’ of the same movie, which tells the story about being a ghuest in a hotel, one night at a time.
-You’ll be confronted with several decisions, that might alter your stay a bit.
+I recommend it because of the intriguing medial double structure that is implemented.
+In “Definition of a Ghuest”, you will be put in two roles at the same time: On the one side, you are part of the audience of a shown movie and need to talk with your partner about it, on the other side you are the protagonist of the very same movie, who tells the story about being a ghuest in a hotel.
+You will be confronted with several decisions, that might alter your stay a little bit.
 Want to eat in the restaurant or do you want to call the hotel service?
 Do you want a wake-up call or not?
 Do you want to brush your teeth or do you prefer another drink from the mini bar?
-It’s up to you.
+It is up to you.